Updated May 13, 2022

-Change is a constant within every organization.
+Change is a constant within every organization, regardless of its level of employee professional development.
+As such, change management and communication-related courses can be the ointment needed to keep the gears of an organization moving smoothly.
 New leadership, new processes, new requirements or regulations — employees can’t avoid the inevitability of change.
 But with wrenches thrown into the gears, workplace tensions and drama arise.
 Why do people get so worked up about change?
 What are their underlying fears?
 What are they really worried about?

-Employees have quickly become a major opponent of change.
-And while there are several reasons why people hate change, the primary one is the bad management of change in the workplace.
+Employees can quickly become major opponents of change.
+One leading cause is the mismanagement of change in the workplace.
 Simply say the word "change," and employees dig in their heels.

 There are three main reasons people hate change — lack (or perceived lack) of reward, fear of the unknown, and loss of status or visibility in the organization.
 Below, we’ve expanded on these reasons and provided ways to counteract them.